watbulb/FireHawk/Home.md

  - Always installs the latest version of Raspbian and FirePick packages
  - Configurable default settings
  - Extra configuration over HTTP possible - gives unlimited flexibility
- - Installation takes about **45 minutes** with fast Internet from power on to nodejs server running
+ - Installation takes about **45 minutes to an hour** with fast Internet from power on to nodejs server running
  - Boots in less than 15 seconds
  - Can fit on a 2GB SD card
  - Install includes fake-hwclock to save time on shutdown and bootup